 If you have a Marketplace plan, you can keep it until your Medicare coverage starts.
-Then, you can cancel the Marketplace plan without penalty.
+Find out how to end your Marketplace plan without penalty.

 If you like, you can keep your Marketplace plan too.
-But if you’ve been getting premium tax credits or other savings on a plan you bought through the Marketplace, these savings will end once your Medicare Part A coverage starts.
+But once your Medicare Part A coverage starts, you’ll no longer be eligible for any premium tax credits or other cost savings you may be getting for your Marketplace plan.
 So you’d have to pay full price for the Marketplace plan.

 Let’s assume you have a Marketplace plan and are turning 65 sometime this year.